verronpro/verron.pro/projects.md

 Office‑stamper lets you design a Word template in your favourite processor and stamp it at runtime with any Java object as context.
 It uses Spring Expression Language (SpEL) for powerful, type-safe expressions and preserves all formatting from the original template.

-**Why it exists:** generating schema-compliant `.docx` files programmatically is harder than it looks.
+**Why it exists:** generating `.docx` files programmatically and compliant to company graphic guidelines is harder than it looks.
 Office‑stamper handles the edge cases — nested repeats, conditional sections, table rows, image insertion, and more — so you don't have to.

 ### Key links